What Are Flying Blue Miles Worth?

 3. Dynamic Pricing

 The same AMS to JFK Business Class seat can cost 60,000 miles on a Tuesday in February or 180,000 miles on a Friday in July.
-Use the Air France booking tool or KLM booking tool to find saver dates.
+Use the Air France booking tool or the KLM booking tool to find saver dates.
+Search with the monthly calendar view and look for the cheapest dates (marked in green).
+The more flexible your dates, the more often you will find saver rates.

-Routes with many competitors have cheaper cash fares, making awards less valuable.
-Monopoly routes or premium services give better award value.
-Paris to New York has fierce competition; Paris to Papeete does not.
+Routes with heavy competition have cheaper cash fares, making awards less valuable.
+Monopoly routes and premium services give better award value:

 When NOT to Redeem Miles